 - Read Only – allows collaborators to view records but not edit them.

 When you add a collaborator to a Base, that person will receive an email from Airtable with a link that they can use to access it.
-After that person logs into Airtable, the Base will appear in the “Shared Bases” team on their homepage.
+After that person logs into Airtable, the Base will appear in the “Shared Bases” workspace on their homepage.
 Going forward, that person will have the ability to add other people to the Base at their permission level.

 Sharing Bases is one thing, but to be truly collaborative, people need to know what’s happening in real-time.
 When people are simultaneously making changes to the same Base, they’ll see each other’s changes applied as they happen.
 Collaborators’ profile pictures will appear in a record when they are actively editing it.